Kyrewel/cse15l-lab-reports/Lab3/grep-fun.md

 # Playing Around With Grep
 Thought grep was too bording?
-Here's some fun options to play around with in grep!
+Here's some fun options to play around with in grep!\

+Inspired by <a href="https://www.thegeekstuff.com/2009/03/15-practical-unix-grep-command-examples/"> thegeekstuff.com's practical unix grep command examples<a/>

 ## Recursive searching for matching patterns.
 Source: <a href="https://www.thegeekstuff.com/2009/03/15-practical-unix-grep-command-examples/"> thegeekstuff.com<a/>\